dimajix/flowman/docs/spec/mapping/values.md

-# Const Mapping
+# Values Mapping

-A `const` mapping contains directly specified constant values.
+A `values` mapping contains directly specified constant values.
 It is a good candidate to be used for mocking data in tests.